keithledgerwood/WICLab-guide/02-onboard-employee.md

    |:-----|:-----|
    |![Launch Outlook](images/011/app_o365_outlook_access_240.png "Launch Outlook")||

-4. Locate and open the New Employee's **Welcome to Okta!** email.
+1. Locate and open the New Employee's **Welcome to Okta!** email.
-5. Click **Activate Okta Account**.
+1. Click **Activate Okta Account**.
-6. Set up a new **password** according to the password policy rules displayed.
+1. Set up a new **password** according to the password policy rules displayed.
+   **Be sure to remember your new employee's password**.
-7. For Okta Verify, click **Set up later**.
+1. For Okta Verify, click **Set up later**.
-7. The Okta End-user dashboard will display with the apps that were assigned to the new employee, with the exception of *BambooHR*.
+1. The Okta End-user dashboard will display with the apps that were assigned to the new employee, with the exception of *BambooHR*.
    >**Question:**  *Why is BambooHR not displayed to the user?*
-8. Sign out the New Employee and close the browser tab.
+1. Sign out the New Employee and close the browser tab.
-9. Sign out from Office 365 and close the browser.
+1. Sign out from Office 365 and close the browser.

 ## Conclusion